mavlink/mavlink-devguide/en/services/mission.md

 #### Geofence & Rally Point Plans

-ArduCopter supports Geofence and Rally points using this protocol for MAVLink 2 connections.
+ArduPilot supports Geofence and Rally points on Copter Rover and Sub using this protocol (for MAVLink 2 connections).

+ArduPlane supports rally points and missions.
+Geofence support for ArduPlane is in development (May 2020).

 ### MAVSDK